SunguckLee/sungucklee.github.com/temp.md

 So MySQL optimizer can not utilize single index for both type and location column condition.
 Usually MySQL optimizer will choose spatial index for execution plan, but in this case MySQL has to read a lot of useless records (to filter out type<>'cafe').
 Even worse thing is that MySQL has to access(random access) full record to check "type='cafe'" condition because spatial index does not have type column data.

-This is why I added s2 geometry
+This is why I added location(POINT) search feature using s2 geometry to MySQL.
+S2 geometry library prvoides a lot of functionality to implement goemetry search including below two main function.
+- Convert vector value to scalar value using hilbert curve.
+- Generate target cell(s2 cell id) to cover interesting area.

 CREATE TABLE poi (
   id BIGINT NOT NULL AUTO_INCREMENT, name VARCHAR(30) NOT NULL,